 This doesn’t mean that you need to keep certain ingredients off limits.
 Just aim to keep pricier ingredients as complementary ingredients rather than base ingredients.
 Use them as condiments, sides, garnishes and toppings.
 Use cheaper, filling ingredients as the base of your meals.
 And don’t think that you’re sacrificing quality for cost.
 There are tons of low cost ingredients that are healthy, flavor packed, and filling.

 Delicious, Cost Effective, (Mostly) Healthy Recipes and Cookbooks

 Some people have a knack for whipping up delicious meals out of any combination of ingredients.
 The rest of us need recipes.

 If you’re relatively new to cooking, The Betty Crocker Cookbook is a fantastic go-to resource.
 It’s many recipes are only the beginning.
 It also covers all the basics that you need to know to cook from scratch, from techniques used in cooking, how to use and store raw ingredients, to the equipment you’ll need.
 Its great pictures also give you a better idea of what your food should look like, both during prep and when it’s ready to serve.

 While I’m no pro chef, I do a fair amount of cooking.
 A handful have become family favorites because they are yummy, relatively easy prep (important when you have 3 little ones) and are great for a budget.
-I’ve thrown my favorite 10 into an e-booklet that I’m selling on Amazon for 99c.
-However, for the next two weeks, I’ll be sending a free copy to any new e-mail subscribers as a thank-you gift.
+I’ve put my favorite 10 together into an ebook that I’m selling on Amazon for $3.00.
+However, if you’d like to receive our blog updates in your inbox, I’ll send you a free copy as a thank-you for subscribing to our emails.

 There are also countless blogs and sites around the internet that have good (and not so good) recipes.
 Two of my favorites are Budget Bytes and Eating on a Dime.
 If you’d still rather go the cookbook route, Budget Bytes also has complied a lot of their recipes into a book.